 To successfully migrate your data from DynamoDB to PostgreSQL you need to meet the following requirements:

-- We will be requiring Lambda Role with full DynamoDB access
+- We will require Lambda Role with full DynamoDB access.

 - Lastly, a PostgreSQL Database with all its details.

 - Step 1: Create an AWS Lambda with Python as a runtime and choose the lambda role having DynamoDB access.
 We will use the psycopg2 module to attach to the PostgreSQL database from our Python code.
 Firstly, we’ll import psycog2, boto3, and OS modules.

 The Boto3 module is employed to attach to Amazon services like DynamoDB.
 OS module is employed to induce the environment variables.
 The psycopg2 module is directly not available in AWS Lambda, so we want to form a layer or directly import the psycopg2 files within the code.